pillarex/funtico-frontend-unity-sdk-demo/README.md

 ```

 ##### 3. Assign the Unity Instance
-Finally, you need to assign the created Unity game instance to the variable from the previous step.
+You need to assign the created Unity game instance to the variable from the previous step.
 Find the createUnityInstance function call in your file.
 Inside its .then() block, add myGameInstance = unityInstance;.
 It will look like this:
 ```HTML
 createUnityInstance(canvas, config, (progress) => {